 Another year, they had a dance party with characters in Frontierland.
 You want to talk about a Country Bear Jamboree?
 Well those bears can boogie, especially that Liver Lips!

-SPECIAL CHARACTER PHOTOS at Mickey’s Very Merry Christmas Party
+Special Characters at Mickey’s Very Merry Christmas Party

 One of the best reasons to attend Mickey’s Very Merry Christmas Party are for the character photos with rare characters.
 I’m still a sucker for taking pictures with Disney characters.
-I love them!

 I love them when they have their fancy holiday dresses on or their dapper suits.
 These outfits are special for the party.
 I also love when more rare characters come out like the Disney Princesses and their Princes.
 Heeeeeey, Flynn Rider!
 Ok, I lied.
 Totally worth $100 to get a pic with that smolder.